AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 vacuum is quickly converted to high-energy

-the universe is again heated to a high temperature T ~ V (0) 1/4 and its further evolution is no
+the universe is again heated to a high temperature T ~ V(0)1/4 and its further evolution takes place according to the standard model of the hot universe in

 The universe "blew